Accelerated Free Fall (AFF) Skydiving Course

 Residential Skydiving Course

 To maximise your learning we recommend staying with us for a week.
 This allows you to jump more frequently and progress faster.
 We have discounts available with local hotels and B&Bs, get in touch to find out more.
-Alternatively select the Residential AFF Course when booking for 4 nights accomodation (100m from the DZ) for just £140.
+Alternatively select the Residential AFF Course when booking for 4 nights accommodation (100m from the DZ) for just £140.
 By selecting the Residential Skydiving course you'll be learning with other students staying for a week, share a drink in our bar after a busy days jumping and make life long friends.

 What are the AFF levels?